Senior Learning Designer

 - Be part of a growing, committed team working to end family violence and violence against women

-- Full time (negotiable), two year contract
+- Full time (negotiable), 12 month fixed term contract

-- Generous leave entitlements and salary packaging
+- Generous entitlements and salary packaging available

 DVRCV and Domestic Violence Victoria (DV Vic) have agreed to merge under the umbrella of DV Vic.
 DV Vic is the peak body for specialist family violence response services for victim survivors in Victoria.

-To be successful, you will have:
+To be successful you will have:

 - Well-developed problem solving, conflict resolution and decision-making abilities